-I am Lecturer at the School of Computing Science, University of Glasgow.
+I am Senior Lecturer at the School of Computing Science, University of Glasgow.
 I previously held positions at the same institution as Research Fellow in the Science of Sensor Systems Software (S4) EPSRC programme grant and as EPSRC Doctoral Prize Fellow.
 I obtained a PhD from the University of Glasgow with a thesis on bigraphs with sharing, a universal computational model that encapsulates both dynamic and spatial behaviour.
 You can read my thesis and various academic publications in the Papers section.

 My research focusses on the theory of bigraphs and how to use it to reason about safety, reliability and predictability of location-aware, event-based, software systems, particularly complex systems that are already deployed.